 Back Injuries from Traffic Accidents Can Be Devastating to Your Health

 Approximately 31 million Americans experience lower or upper back discomfort at some point in their lives.
 Although many cases of pain come from everyday situations, others stem from more traumatic events.
 These ailments are especially frequent in certain circumstances.
-In particular, pain resulting from back injuries is very common after car accidents in California.
+In particular, pain resulting from a back injury is very common after a car accident.

 Approximately 6 million collisions occur each year in the United States.
 Of these, it is estimated that there are about 2.3 million injuries and more than 36,000 fatalities.
 The CDC believes that 30% of all traffic injuries involve back and spine injuries.
 Any type of strike, minor or severe, can be the source of a lasting injury.